 When you begin your appeal for donations at the end of the night, add an option other than cash and check with a text-to-give campaign.

 With Donorbox, it’s easier than you think.
-All you have to do is enable text-to-give and get your unique campaign ID.
+All you have to do is create a campaign on Donorbox, select from the 2 available text-to-give plans, and enable text-to-give on the dashboard.
+You’ll get your unique campaign ID.
 You can share the same with your donors along with the designated texting number.
 Your donors can send the campaign ID to that number to initiate the process.
 They’ll receive a mobile-friendly donation page link where they can easily make a donation.
 The next time they want to repeat the same donation, it’s even quicker and easier – no more filling out forms and inputting details (as shown below)!
+Our repeat donation feature ensures that.

 2. Online Campaign